 Flat Bar vs Drop Bar, What's The Difference?

-Scratching your head about the difference between drop handlebar and flat handlebar bikes and wondering which is best?
+Scratching your head about the difference between drop handlebar and flat handlebar bikes?
 Here's everything you need to know when choosing your next bike or considering a conversion.

 Flat Bars or Drop Bars?
 Let's Start At The Start.

 Here at Marin Bikes we might be best known as a mountain bike brand, but it’s no secret that we love bikes of all shapes and sizes, with plenty of options for drop handlebars and flat handlebars to choose from.

 The Marin Bikes drop-bar bike family now covers six different model ranges, for everything from rugged city commutes to heading over the horizon with your life packed into your panniers.
 We also offer a range of Marin bikes with flat handlebars, including some that are very much designed to do the same types of riding as a drop-bar bike.

 You might be wondering why we do this, and whether we just build up the same frame with different components, depending on whether we want to end up with a drop bar or flat bar bike.

 First, let’s start with the basics of the difference between drop handlebars and flat handlebars and then discuss which is better.

 Drop handlebars bring your head lower down towards your stem, lowering your centre of gravity and making you more aerodynamic.